Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 What to See/Experience:

-- Weeping cherry trees scattered across the expansive lawn areas
+- Weeping cherry trees are scattered across the expansive lawn areas

 - The contrast between manicured palace grounds and more natural cherry groves

-- Wide gravel paths suitable for comfortable walking without congestion
+- Wide gravel paths are suitable for comfortable walking without congestion

-- Multiple cherry tree varieties extending the bloom period across several weeks
+- Multiple cherry tree varieties extend the bloom period across several weeks

-Quick Pick: Enter from the western Marutamachi Gate for the densest concentration of weeping cherry trees.
+- Best angle: Enter from the western Marutamachi Gate for the densest concentration of weeping cherry trees

 Takeaway: Kyoto Gyoen feels like the city's living room during cherry blossom season.
 The space accommodates crowds without feeling packed, and the flat terrain means you can wander freely rather than following a prescribed temple route.
 I've sketched here multiple times because the light changes dramatically across the open lawns, and the Imperial family history adds context without overwhelming the natural beauty of the cherry trees.